UKCloud/automation_examples/ansible-examples/cor-frn-strongswan/README.md

 1. Decide whether to use `docker` (recommended) or a local installation of Ansible and the OpenStack client

-2. **Install Ansible**: Ansible should be installed on your local machine, preferably in a python `virtualenv` environment.
+2. If not using Docker, Ansible should be installed on your local machine, preferably in a python `virtualenv` environment.
 See 'Initial Configuration' below for instructions.

 3. Create your `clouds.yaml` configuration file.
 The format of this file is shown in the *UKCloud OpenStack Configuration* section below.